Top 10 Maldives Travel Mistakes to Avoid Before Planning Your Dream Trip

 Why Insurance Is Essential

-Travel insurance acts as financial and logistical protection.
+Travel insurance is financial and logistical insurance.

 8. Not Planning Activities Ahead